Mark Edelson: In the legislature

 Edelson was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Appropriations Committee.

+Political positions

+During the 2026 legislative session, Edelson supported a bill that would create oversight boards in the Maryland Transit Administration (MTA) to oversee the state's public transit systems as well as review and approve the MTA's budget and major capital projects.

 Personal life

 Edelson lives in the Canton neighborhood of Baltimore.
 He is Jewish.